MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfccolorbutton-class.md

 ```

 ### Parameters
- [in] *bCalcOnly*
+*bCalcOnly*<br/>
- If nonzero, the new size of the button control is calculated but the actual size is not changed.
+[in] If nonzero, the new size of the button control is calculated but the actual size is not changed.

 ### Return Value
  A `CSize` object that specifies a new button control size.